hadronized/this-week-in-neovim-contents/contents/2023/Jan/23/5-did-you-know.md

 :put =execute('messages')
 ```

-If you don't want to add to the current buffer, and you can also redirect commands output to a file, register or variable using built-in Ex-command `:redir`:
+If you don't want to add to the current buffer, you can also redirect commands output to a file, register or variable using built-in Ex-command `:redir`:

 ```
 :redir > messages.txt